lumixcloud/public-api/README.md

 #### To get started with our API, you must connect to the `interaction point` :

 1. Api.LumixCloud.Net
-(Addresses may be added)
+(Addresses may be edit)

 With this address, `all` further work with the `API occurs`.
-For example, to check the token for operability, you can use the Get-Request at the address:
+For example, to check the token for operability, you can use the Get Request at the address:

 api.lumixcloud.net/token/(Here is your token)